 We don't manufacture cabinets.
 We administer programs that consumers and cabinet manufacturers trust that will make the products more appealing to buy and sell.

-With a membership now more than 300 strong throughout North America, KMCA works to advance the industry through advocacy, setting standards, sponsoring research, and providing management tools and educational programs.
+The Kitchen Cabinet Manufacturers Association (KCMA) is a non-profit organization founded in 1955 to represent companies who manufacture cabinets, bath cabinets, or other residential cabinets and key kitchen and bath industry suppliers.
+With a membership now more than 300 strong throughout North America, KCMA works to advance the cabinet industry through advocacy, setting cabinet quality standards, sponsoring kitchen and bath cabinet-related research and providing the cabinet industry with management tools and educational programs.

 Who We Are

 The only industry-specific source establishing benchmarks that set the standards and opportunities for your continued success.
 KCMA offers the industry's primary quality certification programs, the nationally-recognized KCMA A161.1 program, and the Environmental Stewardship Program (ESP).

 A key advocate for cabinet manufacturers.
 KCMA represents all members, large and small, of the cabinet manufacturing industry to legislators and regulating bodies by evaluating the impact of various public policy and trade issues on their business.

 A partner for other associations and public interest groups who seek to advance the concerns of the industry, like The National Association of Manufacturers (NAM), The Composite Panel Association (CPA), The American Chemistry Council (ACC), The American Wood Council (AWC), The American Forest & Paper Association (AF&PA), American Home Furnishings Alliance (AHFA) and more.

 A source of regular reports focused on cabinet manufacturing and the cabinet business in general, and the sponsors of primary research for the kitchen and bath cabinet industry.